 - Literary journalism - (query + first three chapters OR proposal, as we'll entertain strongly developed ideas that may not yet be completed projects)

 - Craft books (proposal)

-We'll respond to all queries/proposals within 90 days.
+We'll respond to all queries/proposals within six months.
 Thank you for your interest.

 Submitters: Please include your original title (in case you changed that) and date of your first submission in your cover letter; this will help us keep track of its progress.